Updated on May 17th, 2020

-Overhead food photography is a great way to make a very graphic image about your recipe.
-You see it all the time on food blogs.
+Overhead food images are used in all sorts of content these days.
 It’s actually a very easy way to create a nice looking food photo because you are totally eliminating dimension in your shot so you don’t have to worry about background props.
-Your images are now more two dimensional instead of three.
-Your shot is now all about shape, color, texture, and form.

 (Affiliate Disclosure: Some of the links below are affiliate links, which means we will earn a commission if you make a purchase.
 This commission comes at no additional cost to you.
 Contact us if you have any questions.)

-When I shoot overhead I always raise my set a little bit so it’s easier to work on.
-Below is a shot of what we call in film, apple boxes.
-They have nothing to do with apples as you can see below.
 They are made for the film industry and come in standard sizes.
 These are called “full apples”.
 No idea where the name came from.
 The film industry tends to do that.

 After the full apples are down, I then put a wood surface on top, even if I’m going to put another wood surface (like fence planks) on top.
-It’s just easier this way if I have to move the set around to get things lined up.
+It’s just easier this way if I have to move the entire set around to get things lined up.

 When I shoot with fabric as my background, I have a great trick for you.
 I always use a dining table felt (AKA silence cloth) that goes on the wood and under the fabric.
 The original use for this was to protect your dining room table.
 I use it to iron directly on set.

-When you iron right on wood there isn’t anywhere for the steam to go and your fabric gets wet real fast.
 When you iron on felt, the felt really helps get the fabric wrinkle-free very quickly.
 The table felt CANNOT have vinyl on it.
 You can get felt at a fabric store – get the thickest felt they have.
 If the felt is thin, double it up so that it’s a thick base.

-Tripod For Overhead Shooting
+Tripods For Overhead Shooting With A Lowered Set

 When you are choosing a tripod to shoot with, and you want to do overhead shots, you need to test the tripod to make sure it can handle this.
 Some tripods have an adjustable center column to help do overheads without having to buy an extra attachment.